Three Mile Island accident health effects: Initial investigations

 In the aftermath of the accident, the investigations focused on the amounts of radioactivity released by the accident.
 American Nuclear Society explained using the official radioactivity emission figures that "the average radiation dose to people living within ten miles of the plant was eight millirem, and no more than 100 millirem to any single individual.
 Eight millirem is about equal to a chest X-ray, and 100 millirem is about a third of the average background level of radiation received by US residents in a year".
 To put this dose into context, while the average background radiation in the US is about 360 millirem per year, the Nuclear Regulatory Commission regulates all workers' of any US nuclear power plant exposure to radiation to a total of 5000 millirem per year.
 Based on these low emission figures, early scientific publications on the health effects of the fallout estimated one or two additional cancer deaths in the 10-mile area around TMI.

+Worker overexposures

+In the early days of the accident, three plant workers were known to have received extremity doses from entries into the Unit 2 auxiliary building.
+Ron Fountain, an auxiliary operator, hyperventilated while opening sample lines on March 28.
+The following day, chemistry supervisor Ed Houser and radiation protection foreman Pete Velez received extremity doses while drawing a boron concentration sample from the health-physics lab inside the auxiliary building.